kuoshih/ROS-Tutorial-Information/README.md

 C++ for minibot: https://github.com/kuoshih/hypharos_minibot

 ## Slides of ROS tutorial
-MRL holds ROS tutorial each semester in NCU.
+MRL holds ROS tutorial each semester since 2018 Fall in NCU.
 The slides are as follows:
 2022.02.25 https://hackmd.io/kkDk6cStQDqhHmVA9lpMtQ?view